wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/RTCGQ11LM.jpg"></div>
   <div class="hw-info">
     <h4>Xiaomi Aqara motion sensor (RTCGQ11LM)</h4>
     <p>In my opinion, the best motion sensor for this price.
 I use this sensor in all places where I want to automate something based on motion.
 Usually sells for around €10 (keep an eye on sales!).
-The device comes with a light sensor but is very inaccurate.
-The range is quite good but large rooms will need more than one.</p>
+The device also includes a light sensor but the sensor readings are very inaccurate.
+The motion detection range is quite good but large rooms will need more than one.</p>
     <p>The Xiaomi hub is not required as it connects to my <a href="https://amzn.to/2Tov8cQ" rel="nofollow">ConBee</a>.
 An alternative is to run <a href="https://github.com/Koenkk/zigbee2mqtt">Zigbee2mqtt</a>.</p>

     <div class="review">